 Hayes, Heather Ashley.
 "Review Essay: Negri Revisits Spinoza."
 The Comparatist 39 (October 2015), pages to be determined.

 Hayes, Heather Ashley and Gilbert B. Rodman.
 "Thirteen Ways of Looking at a Black Film."
 JumpCut: A Review of Contemporary Media, 56 (2014-2015).
-Reprint with revised introduction, images, and captions.
+Reprinted with newly authored introduction, images, and captions.

 Hayes, Heather Ashley.
 "Don't Fear the Reaper: The Disturbing Case of How Drones Reconfigure Technologies of Deliberation."
 In Disturbing Argument (2013 NCA/AFA Conference on Argumentation), edited by Catherine Palczewski.
 New York: Taylor and Francis Group, 2014.
 Pages 329-335.